-The sensitivity analysis assumes that the change in foreign exchange rates had been applied to re-measure those financial instruments held by the Group which expose the Group to foreign currency risk at the end of the reporting period, including inter-company payables and receivables within the Group which are denominated in a currency other than the functional currencies of the lender or the borrower.
+The sensitivity analysis assumes that the change in foreign exchange rates had been applied to re-measure those financial instruments held by the Group which expose the Group to foreign currency risk at the end of the reporting period.
 The analysis excludes differences that would result from the translation of the financial statements of operations outside Hong Kong into the Group's presentation currency.
-The analysis is performed on the same basis for 2022.
+The analysis is performed on the same basis for 2023.